tunitz/retro/README.md

 # Retro

-Play retro games from Nintendo, NeoGeo and more.
+Play retro games from Nintendo, NeoGeo and more, using your browser!.

 ![Logo](https://i.imgflip.com/95sj2x.jpg)